 Globe Sustainability Programme

-Green beech forest under blue skies
+Green beech forest under blue skies.

 The Globe Institute aims to be a leading research department at the University of Copenhagen with a focus on global systems.
 Such a department must be a key player in Denmark’s scientific response to societal challenges.
 As the climate and ecological crises continue to be worsened by fossil fuel production and consumption1, as well as human-driven decline of life on Earth2–5, we recognize the urgent need to transition to a fossil fuel-free, ecologically regenerative society, in order to prevent global ecological breakdown6 and avoid societal collapse7–10.
 We also recognize that this transition is challenging, requiring strong collaboration across people and institutions, and that university departments have a pivotal role to play in it11–15.